 Elizabeth Goudge, The Little White Horse, illus.
 C. Walter Hodges (Oxford: Lion Hudson, 2011 (1946))

 Enchantment, fortitude, warmth.
-I have wanted to celebrate The Little White Horse for some time but have held back, wondering how I would convey the delight it brought me.
-Even the purchase was in an enchanting place – I came across it browsing the children’s book department down a rickety flight of stairs in the basement of the Heywood Hill bookshop in London.
+I wanted to celebrate The Little White Horse for some time but held back, wondering how to convey the delight it brought me.
+Even the purchase was in an enchanting place – browsing the children’s book department down a rickety flight of stairs in the basement of the Heywood Hill bookshop in London.
 The bookshop, established in 1936 in a Georgian townhouse in which you can’t take a step without a floor board creaking, had Nancy Mitford on its staff in the war.
 Legend has it she forgot to lock the shop one night and when she arrived in the morning, it was full of people milling about trying to buy books from each other.

 I read The Little White Horse in one or two nights, during which it transported me to a place of hearth-warm safety and wove itself into the tapestry of my imagination.
 It even fortified me at a time when my compass needle was flickeringly unsettled.
 It charmed and cheered, encouraged and inspired with wit and playfulness – although it’s about courage, determination and redemption, the humour precludes any whiff of piety.